Bingen (Rhein) Stadt station: Platforms

 Bingen (Rhein) Stadt station has four tracks on three platforms.
 The “home” platform on track 1 is served by MRB 32 services, running to Mainz Hauptbahnhof via Büdesheim (Bingen am Rhein), Gau-Algesheim, Ingelheim am Rhein, Heidesheim am Rhein, Heidenfahrt, Budenheim and Mainz-Mombach station.
 An underpass connects to the platform on tracks 2 and 3.
 Track 2 is served by trains towards Bingen Hauptbahnhof and continuing via Bacharach, Oberwesel, St. Goar and Boppard to Koblenz.
 Platform 3 serves only as an alternative track to allow the overtaking of slower trains.
 South of platform 1 is a bay platform with an extra platform.
 This platform is numbered 44.
 Platform 44 is used by the trains of the Rheinhessen Railway to Worms Hauptbahnhof via Gensingen-Horrweiler, Armsheim, Alzey and Monsheim.

 Platform 44 is the only platform that has been made accessible for the disabled.
 The other three platforms and the underpass are not accessible.

 Rail services

-Bingen (Rhein) Stadt station is served only by regional services.
+Bingen (Rhein) Stadt station is mainly served by regional services, but the RE 2 service between Frankfurt and Koblenz occasionally stops.
 It is served by the MittelrheinBahn (RB 26, Koblenz–Boppard–Bingen–Mainz) service operated by trans regio.
 The station is the beginning of services operated by DB Regio on the Rheinhessen Railway to Worms (RB 35).